Top UK Immigration Lawyers with Over 5000 Successful Applications

 • Support your staff through the process.

-Remember, if you do not follow a fair and complete process for redundancy, any employees made redundant may be able to make a successful claim to the Employment Tribunal for unfair dismissal.
+Remember, if you fail to follow a fair and complete redundancy process, employees may challenge their dismissal.
+They could make a successful claim to the Employment Tribunal for unfair dismissal.
 This may then have serious reputation and financial and legal implications for your organisation.

 If you are considering redundancy, we recommend following the best practice process set out by ACAS.
-This explains everything you need to know about employee rights during redundancy, how to make staff redundancies, collective consultation for redundancy, redundancy protection for pregnancy and new parents, and TUPE.
-TUPE (or the Transfer of Undertakings (Protection of Employment) regulations) gives employees the right to continuity of employment if they are transferred to a new employer (e.g. as part of an acquisition or merger).
+This explains everything you need to know about employee rights during redundancy.
+It includes how to make staff redundancies, collective consultation for redundancy, redundancy protection for pregnancy and new parents, and TUPE.
+TUPE (the Transfer of Undertakings (Protection of Employment) regulations) ensures that employees retain continuity of employment when a new employer takes over, such as in an acquisition or merger.
 Continuity of employment means existing employees have the right to have the same or comparable contractual terms following the transfer process.

 Profile Picture